richardstartin/richardstartin.github.io/_posts/2019-09-01-multidimensional-switches.md

 This representation consists of an index relating value with the priorities of each case separately for each attribute, and a table of pointers to the relevant routines.
 There is also a guard, which is the bitmask of the guarded action (what happens if no other pattern is matched).

-Since all of this information is available to the compiler whent the code is written, I suspect the data structure outlined could be built at compile time.
+Since all of this information is available to the compiler when the code is written, I suspect the data structure outlined could be built at compile time.
 How can it be used?

 When the expression is evaluated, the attribute values must be considered separately, and used for lookups in the hash table for each dimension in the index.